EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

+Betancourt.
+How long should we support Stan Users Google Group?
+When to close it to new questions.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term,